microsoft/live-share/docs/getting-started.md

 1. **Sign-in from within your IDE/editor**

     See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor) if you have not already.
-You do not need to be part of the private preview to join a collaboration session.
+You do not need to be part of the private limited preview to join a collaboration session.

 2. **Manually enter the invite link**